-Hear Mueller’s full response in the video, during the Google Search Central SEO hangout recorded on July 2, 2021 below:
+Hear Mueller’s full response in the video during the Google Search Central SEO hangout recorded on July 2, 2021, below:

 What is the significance of internal link building in SEO?

 If you are reading this, you are probably aware of what links are; you probably know that link building is an important element of SEO.
-However, when we mention link building, we usually mean obtaining external links to the website rather than internal links.
+However, when we mention link building, we usually mean getting external links to the website rather than internal links.